jacklaurencegaray/final-blog/content/blog/web-storage-cookies-local-session/index.md

 localStorage.clear()
 ```

-Always take note that local storage stays in the user's browser _forever_, until they clear their browser's cache or manually clear their local storage via DevTools (will expound on this later in this article).
-There is no expiration unlike with cookies.
+Always take note that local storage stays in the user's browser _forever_, until they clear their browser's cache or manually clear their local storage via DevTools (will expound on this later) so there is no expiration unlike with cookies.

 Local storage can also be accessed by the browser only and, unlike cookies, is _not_ sent to the server for every request.
-Therefore, adding more properties isn't overhead.
+Therefore, adding more properties won't add to the network request overhead.

 ## Session Storage